Commerce Exam > Commerce Notes > Economics Class 11 > Short Questions With Answers - The Theory Of The Firm Under Perfect Competition

 Ans.

-The freedom to entry and exit ensures that the firms earn just the normal profits in the long-run.
+The freedom to entry and exit ensures that the firms earn just the normal profits in the long run.
 If the existing firms are incurring losses, the incompetent firms will start leaving the market.
-As a result, the supply will fall and price goes up.
+As a result, the supply will fall and the price will go up.
 The price will continue to rise till the losses are wiped out and firms are just earning normal profits.

 Q.13.
 Explain feature ‘large number of sellers and buyers’ of a perfect competitive market.